 My mom and her sister-in-law got over my dad’s disappearance years before.
-Seems they determined one day to just move on.
+Seems they determined one day just to move on.

 Wasn’t so easy for me.

 Daddy disappeared on a Friday, exactly three weeks before my last day of fourth grade.
 At the sassy age of nine, I already thought New Orleans cops were a big pile of callous fools.
-And I guessed they wouldn’t give a damn about some man from Tremé who had gone missing.
+I figured they wouldn’t give a damn about some man from Tremé who had gone missing.

-That’s when I determined this hollow, timid man didn’t deserve the title of Detective.
+That’s when I determined this hollow, depleted man didn’t deserve the title of Detective.
 Finding the truth takes grit.
 Tenacity.

-Turns out, they underestimated my tenacity.
+Turns out, they underestimated my stubbornness.